brzeczyk-compiler/brzeczyk/README.md

 - nested functions able to access outer variables,
 - dynamically allocated arrays with automatic reference counting,
-- generator functions, allowing to pause execution and pass a value to the caller.
+- generator functions, allowing to pause the execution and pass a value to the caller.

 The compiler is written from scratch and produces x86_64 assembly code.